samuelgr/Xidi/README.md

 - If assigned to a **button**...
   - If the button is *pressed*, the positive element mapper is sent a "button pressed" input.
   - If the button is *not pressed*, the negative element mapper is sent a "button pressed" input.
     - This behavior may be counter-intuitive.
-Its supportiong rationale is that sending a "button not pressed" input to an element mapper is functionally useless.
+Its supporting rationale is that sending a "button not pressed" input to an element mapper is functionally useless.
 - If assigned to a **trigger**...
   - If the trigger is *pressed to at least at the midpoint position* then the positive element mapper is forwarded the trigger value.
   - If the trigger is either *not pressed* or *pressed below the midpoint position* then the negaive element mapper is forwarded the trigger value.